suryam789/loss-prevention/README.md

-# Loss Prevention Proxy Pipeline System
+# Loss Prevention Pipeline System

 ## Overview

-The Loss Prevention Proxy Pipeline System is an open-source reference implementation for building and deploying video analytics pipelines for retail loss prevention use cases.
+The Loss Prevention Pipeline System is an open-source reference implementation for building and deploying video analytics pipelines for retail loss prevention use cases.
 It leverages Intel® hardware and software, GStreamer, and OpenVINO™ to enable scalable, real-time object detection and classification at the edge.

 ## 📋 Prerequisites